Terms & Conditions

 17.2 Exclusive Jurisdiction

-The courts of Kenya shall have exclusive jurisdiction over any dispute arising out of or in connection with these Terms, and no other forum shall be competent to adjudicate any such matters, notwithstanding the provisions of Clause 28 herein.
+The courts of Kenya shall have exclusive jurisdiction over any dispute arising out of or in connection with these Terms, and no other forum shall be competent to adjudicate any such matters.

 17.3 Severability and Survival